nathankleyn/mini_css/README.markdown

 Minimise your CSS files using by compressing and combining them into one file.
 Reduce HTTP requests, file size, and save bandwidth.

-`min_css` compresses using **Rainpress**, which is a YUI like CSS compressor built in Ruby, and then merges all the CSS into one file.
+`min_css` compresses using [Rainpress](http://code.google.com/p/rainpress/),
+which is a YUI like CSS compressor built in Ruby, and then merges all the CSS into one file.
 You can now compress hundreds of CSS files into one file, with one command.

 ## Installation